lars-3010/mcp-context-forge/docs/docs/overview/ui.md

 ## 🖥️ Accessing the UI

-After launching the gateway (`make serve` or `make podman-run`), open your browser and go to:
+After launching the gateway (`task serve` or `task podman-run`), open your browser and go to:

-[http://localhost:4444/admin](http://localhost:4444/admin) - or the corresponding URL / port / protocol (ex: https when launching with `make podman-run-ssl`)
+[http://localhost:4444/admin](http://localhost:4444/admin) - or the corresponding URL / port / protocol (ex: https when launching with `task podman-run-ssl`)

 Login using the `BASIC_AUTH_USER` and `BASIC_AUTH_PASSWORD` set in your `.env`.